-- Being as prepared as you can be ahead of time will always work to your advantage when buying a home in a hot seller’s market.
+- A prepared buyer is at an advantage when buying a home in a hot seller’s market.
 Bill Gassett, Realtor in Greater Metrowest MA, has 20 tips for buyers in his article, 20 Things to Do Before Buying a House.

 The average consumer buys and sells a home every seven years.
-I’ll bet each time they buy or sell, the market is different, so their previous experience is often not relevant to the current market.
+Therefore, it’s likely that each time they buy or sell, the market is different, so their previous experience is often not relevant to the current market.
 An industry expert has helped people buy and sell hundreds of times, in all kinds of situations.
 Find a buyer’s agent who you can trust to guide you through the process.
 Your agent wants to be your trusted adviser, because they don’t win unless you win.
 In fact, they don’t even get paid unless you win!

 Work with an agent you have confidence in.
 If you aren’t convinced that they know how to navigate the rapids of a hot market, then move on.
 You need to work with someone you can trust.
-You need to trust that they have the knowledge and experience to help you get where you want to go, no matter what the current market looks like.
+The agent needs to inspire your trust in their knowledge and experience.
+Make sure they can help you get where you want to go, no matter what the current market looks like.
 You need to trust that they are giving their best to help you win.
 You need to trust their advice.

 Get a good referral.
 Ask friends, co-workers and, yes, even family.
 Read online reviews and do your homework.
 This is probably the most expensive purchase most people make in their lifetime.
 Choose a trusted adviser.
 Choose wisely.

 Interview agents about their understanding of the current trends in the market.
 Are they familiar with the inventory, time on the market, and year over year trends?
 Your local real estate market is always changing.
 A veteran buyer’s agent has helped homebuyers in many different types of markets, whether a buyer’s market or a seller’s market, or transitioning markets.
-A buyer’s agent will negotiate on your behalf, representing your best interest.
+They will negotiate on your behalf.
+They represent your best interest.
 The best part is, the seller pays for the buyer’s agent in most situations.

-Today’s consumers have a huge number of resources at their disposal with the many real estate portals on the internet, with handy apps and demographics at their fingertips.
+Today’s consumers have a huge number of resources at their disposal with the many real estate portals on the internet.
+They have handy apps and demographics at their fingertips.
 Many want to keep their anonymity until they are absolutely ready.
-But far too often, that anonymity costs them when they haven’t gotten ready to “merge onto the real estate highway.”
-They find the house they love, but they haven’t even talked to a lender, they don’t know what they qualify for, and if they have to sell their home first, they’re not ready.
+Unfortunately, that anonymity costs them when they haven’t gotten ready to “merge onto the real estate highway.”
+They find the house they love, but they haven’t even talked to a lender.
+They don’t know what they qualify for, and if they have to sell their home first, they’re not ready.

 - Paul Sian, Real estate agent and blogger serving home buyers and sellers in Greater Cincinnati, OH and Northern KY, explains the benefits of Buyer Representation in depth in his article, Why Home Buyers Need Their Own Representation

-The Highland Group has over 25 years of experience helping homebuyers and homesellers in the Central Maryland Area.
+The Highland Group has over 30 years of experience helping home buyers and home sellers in the Central Maryland Area.
 Our specialty is helping clients successfully navigate the ever-changing real estate journey.

-About the Author: The above Real Estate article, Advice for Buyers When the Real Estate Market is HOT! was provided by Chris Highland, Realtor® and Regional Leader for eXp Realty.
-Chris can be reached via our contact form, or by phone at 301-401-5119.
-Chris has helped people move in and out of Central Maryland for the last 25+ Years.
+About the Author: The above Real Estate article, Advice for Buyers in a HOT Market was provided by Chris Highland.
+Chris is the Maryland Broker for eXp Realty.
+He can be reached via our contact form, or by phone at 301-401-5119.
+Chris has helped people move in and out of Central Maryland for the last 30+ Years.